lilwon/lilwon.github.io/_posts/2021-07-18-Kimsetsu-no-Yaiba-Puzzle.md

 ---
-layout: single
-title: Another Jigsaw Puzzle Finished
+title: Kimsetu no Yaiba Puzzle
-#categories:
-#  - Post
-#tags: [PERSONAL, PUZZLE]
-toc: true
-toc_sticky: true

 excerpt: Finished a 1000 piece jigsaw puzzle with my boyfriend.
 ---